-Metalsmith and Designer DeAnna Cochran creates handcrafted modern day heirlooms from metals studios in both Texas and Georgia.
-The Artist’s faith driven passion is to create pieces with a meaning.
-Jewelry that tells a story and starts meaningful dialog about some of her favorite causes.
+Metalsmith and designer DeAnna Cochran creates handcrafted modern day heirlooms in her Georgia studio.
+The artist’s faith driven passion is to create pieces with a meaning.

-Her passion for jewelry design began at her Aunt’s jewelry store when she was teen.
+Her passion for jewelry design started as a teen working at her Aunt’s jewelry store.
 She fell in love with the creative process.
-She designed her very first ring from some old gold and diamond pieces.
+She designed her very first ring from some old gold and diamonds.
 She wanted to bring new life to old pieces.
 Her formal study of jewelry design was at the University of North Texas.
 She obtained her Bachelor of Fine Arts in metalwork.
 It wasn’t until after 15 successful years in a Tech Industry corporate career where she was able to travel the world, worked with some of the best minds in the industry, and gained inspiration from many cultures, that DeAnna Cochran Jewelry was launched.

 During the artist’s corporate days, she met her husband Stacey.
 The couple’s first child Jackson was born four months premature in 2004.
 The couple lost their son before he was one month old.
 Forever changed by this experience she began creating memorial jewelry as a way of healing.
 After the birth of her second child, she knew this was her calling.
 She retired from the corporate world leaving her position as the company’s first global operations Six Sigma Black Belt (practice that applies statistical analysis to processes to ensure high standards).
 She now focuses on DeAnna Cochran Jewelry full time.